aitoehigie/whatools-python/README.md

 Notice
 This library works only with v3 API.
 Please make sure your whatools line is configured to use such API version.
-Create an account on wha.tools and add a number, you will be assigned an API access key.
+Create an account on https://wha.tools and add a number, you will be assigned an API access key.

 API reference